reginavic/reginavic/README.md

 I like the process of web developing from start to finish.

-And knowledge of Frontend development helps me to develop thoughtful interfaces <br> that make interaction with the product more convenient and comfortable.
+And learning of Front end development helps me to develop  interfaces <br>
+that make interaction with the product more convenient and comfortable.

 <br>